imjoy-team/ImJoy/web/public/docs/api.md

 result2 = await p2
 ```

-In a more elegat solution, you can await two tasks simutaneously with `asyncio.gather` by using the following code:
+This can also be achieved with `asyncio.gather` in Python:

 ```python
 p1 = api.run("name of plugin 1")